azat-co/practicalnode/chapter15/chapter15.md

 * Map 80 (host) to 3000 (container) for banking-api
 * Set env vars for `NODE_ENV` and `DB_URI`

-Let's define the first container — app.
+Let's define the first container—app.

 ### Defining the First Container: App